Client Alerts & Publications

 You Are on Notice: Failure to Comply With Contractual Notice Provisions Can Be Fatal to Your Claim

-This article was written for the ConsensusDocs newsletter and first appeared here.
+This article was written for the ConsensusDocs newsletter.

 Imagine your firm is the construction manager on a multi-million-dollar project.
 At the end of the project you are five million dollars out-of-pocket.
 You have a stack of claims for additional and extended work which led to the overrun, payment for which will easily cover the shortfall.
 However, the owner refuses to compensate you until you can satisfactorily answer their inquiry: “Where are the notices that are expressly required under the terms of the contract?”
 You had a good relationship with the owner’s field representative who was aware you were performing the work and understood that your company was compiling claims.
 The once cooperative owner, now suffering financial restraints of their own, is resolute in their refusal leaving you no choice but to expend substantial sums of money to litigate the claims, the success of which is far from assured.